- DuckDuckGo is currently the number one alternative to Google for privacy-concerned users.

 Privacy mode or Incognito mode, as we know it, is a privacy tool found in some web browsers that disables your browsing history and the web cache, allowing you to browse without local data being stored for retrieval later.

-It also disables data storage in cookies and flash cookies, but the protection is only on the local device as it is still possible to identify frequently visited sites by associating IP addresses at the web server.
+It also disables data storage in cookies and flash cookies, but the protection is only on the local device as it is still possible to identify frequently visited sites by associating IP addresses at the webserver.
+If you are using Chrome for example, which has an Incognito Mode, you can also install some privacy extensions.

 While this may be a quick way to protect yourself, the next two are even stronger.